© pillerss/stock.adobe.com

 La Rambla is the most famous street in Barcelona and one of the most vital places of the catalan capital.
-Without a doubt, is one of the most essencial attractions to visit in Barcelona.
+Without a doubt, is one of the most essencial things to do in Barcelona.

 The most iconic street of Barcelona